The Roundhouse, Vancouver

 SUM gallery is located on the fourth floor of the BC Artscape Sun Wah cultural hub in the heart of Vancouver’s Chinatown, along with our partners Paul Wong Projects/On Main Gallery, Full Circle First Nations Performance, Vancouver Indigenous Media Arts Festival, and the frank theatre company.

 Our address is 268 Keefer St, between Main St and Gore Ave.
 The SUM gallery is located on the 4th floor, suite 425.

-The gallery is open Tuesday – Saturday 12 – 6pm, closed on Sunday, Monday and stat holiday.
+The gallery is open Tuesday – Friday: 12 – 6pm, Saturdays (during exhibitions only): 12-6 and closed on Sunday, Monday and stat holiday.